How can I stop Amazon RDS for PostgreSQL from logging my passwords in clear-text in the log files?

 Create password hash locally

-Create your password hash locally, and then use the hash when creating or altering the role or user password.
+Create your password hash locally, and then use the hash when you create or alter the role or user password.

 Note: The hash you create and use to run your statement is still visible in the logs.
 You can decrypt this, but it's not logged in clear-text.